torvalds/linux/Documentation/livepatch/shadow-vars.rst

 1. Brief API summary
 ====================

-(See the full API usage docbook notes in livepatch/shadow.c.)
+(See the full API usage docbook analtes in livepatch/shadow.c.)

 A hashtable references all shadow variables.
 These references are stored and retrieved through a <obj, id> pair.